hydrogen-dev/SDK/web-component/java/README.md

 ## Getting Started

 Please first follow the [installation](#installation) instructions.
-Then make sure you use the proper base URL:
+Then make sure you use the proper base URL.

 ### Base URL
 Follow steps to verify the base URL path: